paulkienitz/Lugi/README.md

 I will ask that you please don’t read the source code just to figure out the tricks in the game.
 Lots of players back then discovered them through gameplay (it was pretty popular), and one or two even outplayed me at it.

-## About the Code
+## > About the Code

-The basic design idea of the source archive is that everything is platform-independent, except for a primitive layer in the file basics.c, and a few conditionals in the lugi.h include file.
+The basic design idea of the source archive is that everything is platform-independent, except for a primitive layer in the file `basics.c`, and a few conditionals in the `lugi.h` include file.
-In basics.c we actually redefine some familiar stdio functions to pass them through our own output stream, which knows how to check the window it's running in for width, height, and ANSI color support.
+In `basics.c` we actually redefine some familiar stdio functions to pass them through our own output stream, which knows how to check the window it's running in for width, height, and ANSI color support.
 These checks are specific to each targeted platform.
-With this knowledge, it word-wraps the text to fit the current width, and uses "-- MORE --" prompts to break up output taller than the current height.
+With this knowledge, it word-wraps the text to fit the current width, and uses "`-- MORE --`" prompts to break up output taller than the current height.
 In the case of the web target, the actual IO does not go through stdio at all, but through JavaScript functions.

 Each target platform has a subdirectory in the source archive, but these do not contain any .c or .h source files.